benjaminqcox/imagecolouriser/README.md

 To use timepiece run the color.py file
-All you need to do is click the browse files button and select the file you want to colourise Then as if like magic it will attempt to add colour to it Then click the save as button to move it any where on your system
+All you need to do is click the browse files button and select the file you want to colourise Then click the colourise button and as if like magic it will attempt to add colour to it Then click the save as button to move it any where on your system

 # FAQ's